-- An election worker completes their section of the Provisional Envelope. - The Voter completes their section of the Provisional Envelope including their signature. - The election worker verifies that the information is complete including signature. - The election worker generates two (2) provisional labels for the voter, showing name, address and voting precinct. - Place the first label on a yellow CVR roster page and have the voter sign under the label.
-Place the second label on the back of the provisional envelope. - Generate a ballot for the voter, paper or ICX, using the completed provisional envelope with label. - Instruct the voter that after they finish voting, they should enclose their official Ballot inside the Provisional Envelope and seal the envelope.
-The voter should return the sealed Provisional Envelope to an election worker. - Review the sealed Provisional Envelope, again, for completeness. - Hand the voter a yellow Provisional Receipt Card and an "I Voted" sticker - Place the Provisional Envelope into the Yellow CVR Ballot Box.
+- Give the voter a pink provisional envelope and ask they complete all sections of the voter application.
+This includes, but is not limited to, citizenship, name, date of birth, home address, and signature.
+Any provisional envelope missing required information will be rejected. - Ask the voter to step aside while completing the envelope and to return when completed.
+Give the voter a clipboard and pen (NOT a ballot marking pen) to assist them. - When the voter has completed their provisional envelope, staff must verify the information is complete. - The staff member generates two (2) provisional labels for the voter, showing name, address, and voting precinct.
+Note: for out of county voters, the voting precinct will always be 0001. - Place the first label on a yellow CVR roster page and have the voter sign under the label.
+Place the second label on the back of the provisional envelope. - Generate a ballot for the voter, paper or ICX, using the completed provisional envelope with label. - Instruct the voter that after they finish voting, they will enclose their official ballot inside the provisional envelope and seal the envelope.
+The voter will return the sealed envelope to vote center staff. - Review the sealed provisional envelope, again, for completeness.
+Citizenship, name, date of birth, home address, and signature must be completed or it will be rejected. - Staff assisting voter must write the ballot's precinct in the Vote Center Staff box on the side where the label is placed.
+Staff must also provide comments as to why they had the voter complete a provisional ballot. - Hand the voter a yellow Provisional Receipt Card and an 'I Voted' sticker. - Place the CVR envelope in the yellow CVR ballot box.
+Do not tear off the white page.